tanfwong/rfsoc_notes/_sources/ch5/gmem.md

     because all the conditions for pipeline bursting are satisfied in this example.
   - In this example, the loop bounds of `Read_Loop` and `Write_Loop` are variables.
 Since Vitis HLS can not infer the burst length during synthesis, it will not perform automatic port widening.
-To help Vitis HLS infer the best possible widened port bit-width, we may add an `assert` statement just right before each loop that access the global memory as shown in the example above.
+To help Vitis HLS infer the best possible widened port bit-width, we may add an `assert` statement just right before each loop that accesses the global memory as shown in the example above.
 The `assert` statements before `Read_Loop` and `Write_Loop` basically inform Vitis HLS that the burst length is divisible by 8, and hence the port bit-width can be widened to 256 bits.

 (sec:cache)=
 ## Caching